 Both inland and sea fishing are available in the area.
 There are various companies offering sea fishing out of Oban.
 For loch fishing visit the Oban and Lorn Angling Club website.
 Guided fishing trips for salmon, trout, pike and more are available from Duncan (Fishinguide Scotland) who will arrange everything for you including equipment, permits, transport, even lunch and photos of your trip!
 (Booking essential.)

 There are plenty of low traffic routes in the area to enjoy the outdoors, and several of the islands are ideal for exploring by bike - bring your own (we have a bike shed) or there are plenty of options for bike hire.
-For instance Luing (where there is bike hire by the ferry terminal), Lismore (bikes can be hired at Port Appin for the ferry), and Oban Cycles offers bike hire not far from the ferry to Kerrera (which has no cars).
+For instance Luing (where there is bike hire by the ferry terminal), Lismore (also bike hire at the ferry terminal), and Oban Cycles offers bike hire not far from the ferry to Kerrera (which has no cars).
 Maps are available in the cottages for The Caledonian Way and for Oban, Kintyre and the Trossachs, giving many and varied routes for cycling.
 Also check out Sustrans.

 Wildlife sea trips and journeys to the islands and the famous Corryvreckan whirlpool are almost a must in this area, and are available from both Seil and Oban, and further South from Loch Craignish.
 Sealife Adventures and Seafari run out of Seil Island, Coastal Connection runs trips out of Oban.
 Craignish Cruises run wildlife trips out of Ardfern.